 - building strong relationships with the local community, DoC and other relevant agencies and groups.

 Ohinetonga Reserve is on the boundary of Tongariro Forest Park which is one of five national kiwi sanctuaries.
 The reserve itself is home to native birds including the threatened whio (blue duck) and weweia (dabchick), as well as popokatea (whitehead), toutouwai (North Island robin) and kereru (NZ pigeon) and many more.

 We hold regular Owhango Alive meetings and working bees.
 If you would like to find out more about what we do, how to become a volunteer or how to sponsor a trap, contact one of the following:

 Chairperson: Mark Fredericks, 027 5734359.

 Postal address: CMB 16, Owhango 3990.

 Click here to view or download the Birds of Owhango (PDF).

-Click here to view a time lapse video showing activity over a few days at one of our DOC traps in July 2013.
+Click here to view a time lapse video showing activity over a few days at some traps in late 2021.

-Click here for a copy of the Summer 2018 newsletter.
+Click here for a copy of the 2023 spring newsletter.